Milestone Bank logo

 • Equipment financing minimum of $350,000 excludes small businesses and startups needing under $350K

-• Website lacks pricing transparency—no APR ranges, origination fees, or rate examples disclosed
+• Website does not list pricing transparency—no APR ranges, origination fees, or rate examples disclosed

 • No published approval criteria, credit score minimums, debt-to-income requirements, or qualification details